Family Law

 Prenuptial Agreement Solicitors

 Prenuptial agreement (also known as a prenup) is an agreement entered into by both parties before they marry.
-It seeks to set out what will happen to the assets of the couple should they divorce.
+It might be entered into in instances where one party has a significantly larger asset base than the other.
+A Prenuptial agreement seek to outline out what will happen to the couple's assets should they divorce.

 Do Prenuptial Agreements work?

-Whilst fairness and the needs of the parties dictate the Courts discretion, it has been noted that Judges do, if possible, like to hold people to the bargains they have made subject to certain contractual criteria having been met.
-These will include the time of the agreement (in the case of prenups no less than 21 days prior to the marriage and preferably no less than 4 weeks), the absence of duress, full and frank disclosure of financial matters and the opportunity to take independent legal advice.
+Whilst fairness and the parties' needs dictate the Courts' discretion, prenuptial agreements can be upheld if they need certain requirements.
+These will include the time of the agreement (in the case of prenups no less than 21 days prior to the marriage and preferably no less than 4 weeks), the absence of duress, full and frank disclosure of financial matters and the opportunity for the parties to take independent legal advice.

-These can concern separating spouses or civil partners.
-Separation agreements are the same thing, but include agreements reached between separating cohabitants.
+Separation agreements are agreements reached between separating cohabitants, whether married, in a civil partnership or cohabitants.
 They do not bind the Court from making a different decision about the division of assets that may have been agreed within the document.
-However, subject to certain criteria being met, such as full and frank disclosure of all the assets of the marriage/civil partnership/relationship, the benefit, or at least opportunity to take independent legal advice in the absence of fraud or mistake, the Court does like to hold people to their bargain.
+However, subject to certain criteria being met, such as full and frank disclosure of all the assets of the marriage/civil partnership/relationship, the benefit, or at least opportunity to take independent legal advice in the absence of fraud or mistake, the Courts can uphold the agreement set out in a separation agreement.

 Need help right away?